ROCm/Experimental_ROC/distro_install_scripts/RHEL/README.md

 - [RHEL 7.4](RHEL_7.4)
 - [RHEL 7.5](RHEL_7.5)

-The folder `common` contains scripts that are common between multiple RHEL versions, and can be safely ignored if you want to directly run the installation or build scripts.
+The folder `common` contains scripts that are common between multiple RHEL versions and can be safely ignored if you want to directly run the installation or build scripts.